How a profit-sharing plan is different from a traditional 401(k)

 This means that profit-sharing contributions may be limited based on other contributions made to the plan or to other retirement plans of the same employer.

 In addition, an employer’s deduction for contributions to a profit-sharing plan cannot be more than 25% of total compensation for the year for eligible employees.
-The maximum compensation that can be used per employee is $290,000 in 2022.
+The maximum compensation that can be used per employee is $345,000 in 2024.
 (There’s a separate limit for deducting employee elective deferrals to a 401(k) plan).

 Does profit-sharing count towards the 401(k) contribution limit?

-No. The amount an employee can contribute to a 401(k) plan is limited by the IRC Section 402(g) limit, $22,500 in 2023 (plus $7,500 catch up for eligible employees over age 50).
+No. The amount an employee can contribute to a 401(k) plan is limited by the IRC Section 402(g) limit, $23,000 in 2024 (plus $7,500 catch-up for eligible employees over age 50).
 This limit is specific to employee elective deferrals and does not apply to any employer contributions, including profit-sharing contributions.
 The annual limit on total contributions for defined contribution plans, discussed above, includes any employee elective deferral contributions.
 If the employer only has a stand-alone profit-sharing plan, the full limit can be used for that plan.
 If the employer also has a 401(k) plan, any 401(k) contributions made by employees, and any match made by the employer, count against the single limit.
 Therefore, profit-sharing contributions will be limited based on these other contributions.

 Just like with other tax-advantaged retirement accounts, the IRS can change the contribution limits annually based upon cost of living adjustments.
 But the profit-sharing plan contribution limits give employers plenty of room to customize a plan to match their interests and their employees’ needs.
 There’s no set amount that must be contributed each year—but there is a maximum amount that can be contributed, which fluctuates with inflation.